McIntosh MC125KW Quad Balanced Power Amplifier

 Figure 2, 3, & 4.
 MC3500, MC2300, and MA9000

-Founded in 1949 by Frank McIntosh, much of the signature look of McIntosh equipment goes back to the early years of the company.
-The brand is a well-known American company that specializes in manufacturing high-end audio equipment, including amplifiers, receivers, and speakers.
-The company is known for its distinctive visual design, which often includes blue meters and a robust, classic appearance.
+Founded in 1949 by Frank McIntosh, the signature look of McIntosh equipment traces back to the company’s early years.
+As a well-known American brand, McIntosh specializes in manufacturing high-end audio equipment, including amplifiers, receivers, and speakers.
+The company is recognized for its distinctive visual design, often featuring blue meters and a robust, classic aesthetic.
 McIntosh products are highly regarded in the music community for their exceptional sound quality and craftsmanship.

-McIntosh generated loyalties that started in the sixties.
-Bands like the Grateful Dead, the Beach Boys, and Earth, Wind & Fire became early adopters of McIntosh gear.
-Their amplifiers became easily recognizable in recording studios and in live concerts.
-In 1969, the most powerful amp McIntosh offered was the single channel MC3500 (Fig. 2).
-These gained overnight fame with bands and home stereo enthusiasts after they were used to power Woodstock.
+The brand built a loyal following beginning in the 1960s, with bands like the Grateful Dead, the Beach Boys, and Earth, Wind & Fire becoming early adopters of their gear.
+McIntosh amplifiers became easily recognizable in recording studios and at live concerts.
+In 1969, the most powerful amplifier offered was the single-channel MC3500 (Fig. 2), which gained overnight fame after being used to power Woodstock, attracting both bands and home stereo enthusiasts.

-Following the success of Woodstock, the Grateful Dead began using the McIntosh dual channel MC2300 amplifiers (Fig. 3) to power their concerts, including their renowned Wall of Sound performances starting in 1973.
-These amplifiers, and the Wall of Sound concerts, have become so famous that lead guitarist Jerry Garcia of the Grateful Dead's personal MC2300 sold for $378,000 at Sotheby's last year.
-Figure 4 is of the dual channel MA9000 McIntosh power amplifier, part of the company’s current lineup.
-Note the similarities to the two previous models.
+Following the success of Woodstock, the Grateful Dead began using the McIntosh dual-channel MC2300 amplifiers (Fig. 3) to power their concerts, including their legendary Wall of Sound performances starting in 1973.
+These amplifiers, along with the Wall of Sound concerts, gained such fame that lead guitarist Jerry Garcia's personal MC2300 sold for $378,000 at Sotheby's in 2021.
+Figure 4 shows the dual-channel MA9000 McIntosh power amplifier, which is part of the company’s current lineup, highlighting its similarities to the earlier models.

-In October of 2022, the Robb Report produced their first ever music issue.
-They used parts of the standard McIntosh front panel to produce the headline image for the article.
-The publication received many inquiries on the dial, tubes, and blue meter that they did a follow up article in November 2022 entitled “How McIntosh’s Blue Meters Became Synonymous with Premium Audio”.
-The report compares McIntosh gear to Swiss watches and European sports cars in both its desirability and ability to hold its value.
-The author notes "Think Rolex, in black and blue" which refers to blue-blooded audiophiles desire to have a "Mac Stack" with lots of blue meters to build their own "Wall of Sound".
+In October 2022, the Robb Report published its first-ever music issue, using elements of the standard McIntosh front panel to create the headline image.
+Following numerous inquiries about the dial, tubes, and blue meter, the publication released a follow-up article in November 2022 titled “How McIntosh’s Blue Meters Became Synonymous with Premium Audio.”
+This report compares McIntosh gear to Swiss watches and European sports cars, emphasizing its desirability and ability to retain value.
+The author notes, "Think Rolex, in black and blue," highlighting the desire among audiophiles to own a "Mac Stack" with plenty of blue meters to create their own "Wall of Sound."

 Market Comparative Analysis